EyaRhouma/data-science-challenge/README.md

 Data Science challenge
 ================================================================================
-This project aims to solve data science coding challenge for weather forcasting
+This project aims to solve data science coding challenge for weather forcasting with multiple stations.
+The project contains two major parts:
+- Data clearning and Analysis
+- Training and prediction using a machine learning technique